Last updated October 2018

 ^Statistically significant result compared to baseline

 A 1992 India study (21), gave 5 vegetarians, aged 25–40 years old, 3.7 g of ALA per day.
-This regimen increased blood levels of EPA and DHA, and reduced LDL cholesterol and blood aggregation.
+After 6 weeks, this regimen increased blood levels of EPA and DHA, and reduced LDL cholesterol and blood aggregation.
 See the table below.

 |Effects of ALA Supplementation: 1992 India Study|